mongodb/docs/source/reference/mongotop.rst

    The database namespace, and includes the database name and collection.
 Only namespaces with activity are reported.
 If you don't see a collection, it has received no activity.
-You can issue a simple operation in the :command:`mongo` shell to generate activity so that an specific namespace appears on the page.
+You can issue a simple operation in the :option:`mongo` shell to generate activity so that an specific namespace appears on the page.

 TODO factcheck